Johannes Vingboons: Work

-Vingboons's work was unique and a sought after collector's item in its own time for rich private individuals.
+Vingboons's work was highly valued in its own time and collected by private individuals.
 The largest batch, a series of 130 watercolours bound in three atlases, was bought in 1654 by queen Christina of Sweden.
 After her death these atlases came into the possession of Pope Alexander VIII, and now rest in the library of the Vatican.

 The next largest collection, more than a hundred works, is in the possession of the Nationaal Archief in The Hague.
 A small number of watercolours are in the Medici library in Florence.
 Four signed parchment world maps form part of the collection of the Nederlands Scheepvaartmuseum in Amsterdam.

 A large part of his work were on show from 27 January to 15 April 2007 at the exhibition "Land in zicht!
 Vingboons tekent de wereld van de 17e eeuw" (Land ho!
 Vingboons draws the world of the 17th century) in the Kunsthal in Rotterdam, organized in cooperation with the Nationaal Archief.
 The majority had never been exhibited before and never will be again, because of the images' vulnerability and small size.
 The three bound atlases left the Vatican papal library for the first time for the exhibition.